top of page

 Urban Native Education Alliance (Chair)

-Sarah’s educational background includes a B.A. in Political Science, UW 1999, Chemical Dependency License 2004, and she completed her MA degree in Applied Psychology from Antioch University in 2010.
-Sarah is a Washington State licensed Mental Health Counselor, and a certified Problem Gambling Counselor.
-She has worked in the chemical dependency field for over 19 years, specializing in both family and couples counseling.
-Sarah is currently employed with a local tribe as a Problem Gambling Coordinator.
+Sarah holds a B.A. in Political Science from the University of Washington (1999), earned her Chemical Dependency License in 2004, and completed her M.A. in Applied Psychology from Antioch University in 2010.
+She is a Washington State Licensed Mental Health Counselor and a Certified Problem Gambling Counselor with over 19 years of experience in the chemical dependency field, specializing in family and couples counseling.
+Currently, she serves as Problem Gambling Coordinator for a local tribe.

 Gordon Mac Dougall